 Build Your Confidence as a Writer and Push that Fear Away

-Often in the group, I talk a lot about the work that we’re doing in the Writing Gym and other people’s novels, but today I wanted to share some thoughts about my own novel, as I’ve been working on some revisions.
+Often in the group, I talk about the work we’re doing in the Writing Gym and other people’s novels, but today I wanted to share thoughts about my own novel, as I’ve been working on some revisions.

-I don’t know if you’re familiar with knitting (I’m not a huge knitter), but I have tried to make some scarves before and in knitting, if you drop a stitch, then you have to like take the whole thing apart and go through all the rows.
-It’s a very scary experience because if you pick up the wrong thing or you drop one stitch, then you have to start all over.
+I don’t know if you’re familiar with knitting (I’m not a huge knitter), but I have tried to make some scarves before, and in knitting, if you drop a stitch, you have to like take the whole thing apart and go through all the rows.
+It’s a scary experience, because if you pick up the wrong thing or you drop one stitch, you have to start all over.

-That’s really the analogy for me.
-It feels like I tore my whole novel apart, but the really cool thing about it though, is that there was a time in my early writing life when that would have terrified me.
+It feels like I tore my whole novel apart, but the cool thing about it is there was a time in my early writing life when that would have terrified me.

-It’s the same way that it terrifies me to do the same thing in knitting because I’m truly a beginner when it comes to knitting.
-But I’m an expert enough in writing now that I can see where all of my rows are, I can see where all of my stitches are, and it’s still a daunting task, but it’s not a scary, overwhelming task.
+I’m truly a beginner when it comes to knitting, but I’m an expert enough in writing now that I can see where all of my rows and stitches are.
+It’s still a daunting task, but no longer scary or overwhelming.

-I share that because you know, there are a lot of writing classes, programs and workshops but as I was thinking about that experience in the work that I do with the really brave writers over in the Writing Gym, it occurred to me that we are open about our fears.
+I share this because you know there are a lot of writing classes, programs, and workshops, but as I was thinking about the work I do with our brave writers in the Writing Gym, it occurred to me that we are open about our fears.

-Even my friends who are multiple times New York Times bestselling authors, when they’re starting a new book they’ll often say “I’m terrified.
+Even my friends, who are multiple times New York Times bestselling authors, will often say when starting a new book, “I’m terrified.
 I don’t know what I’m going to write,” “Maybe my editor’s wrong.”

-Fear is just part of the process and in the Writing Gym, we’re helping people through those fears, we’re talking about them, we’re giving strategies.
+Fear is just part of the process, and in the Writing Gym, we’re helping people through those fears by talking about them and giving strategies.

-And I don’t know how much you’ve been paying attention to what’s going on here in the group, and over in the Writing Gym, but I’ve lost count of how many publishing contracts that we’ve gotten this year.
-It’s at least a dozen for people over in the Writing Gym and that’s exciting, that’s results.
+I don’t know how much you’ve been paying attention to what’s going on here in the group and in the Writing Gym, but I’ve lost count of how many publishing contracts we’ve gotten this year.
+It’s at least a dozen for people over in the Writing Gym, and that’s exciting.
+That’s results.

 “You know, this is a little overwhelming,”